 Watching the news, you may get the false impression that cash has followed the same path of 35mm film, VHS tapes and New Kids on the Block albums, all once dominant forces replaced by more modern counterparts.

-But unlike these fallen giants, cash remains an incredibly important role in the lives of Americans.
-Cash is used in 26% of all transactions, falling two points shy of debit cards as the most used payment types.
-For over 23% of American households that fall into the categories of unbanked or underbanked, it remains a necessary and critical way to pay bills and other key expenses.
+But unlike these fallen titans, cash remains an incredibly important role in the lives of many Americans.
+Cash is used in 20% of all transactions, and is especially important for low income households, where it is the dominant payment method.
+For tens of millions of American households that fall into the categories of unbanked or underbanked, it remains a necessary and critical way to pay bills and other key expenses.

 PayNearMe’s patented cash barcodes have been one of the key drivers of digitizing cash payments over the past decade.
-Our platform allows merchants to digitize cash acceptance, allowing consumers to pay bills at over 27,000 retail locations, including participating 7-Eleven, CVS, Casey’s General and Family Dollar stores, among others.
+Our platform allows merchants to digitize cash acceptance, allowing consumers to pay bills at over 40,000 retail locations, including participating 7-Eleven, CVS, Walmart, Walgreens and others.

-When choosing a bill payment provider, it’s important to understand if they have a cash payment option and understand how it differs from alternatives.
+When choosing a payments provider, it’s important to understand if they have a cash payment option and understand how it differs from alternatives.
 Below is a quick look at what makes PayNearMe’s network so unique.

 What Makes PayNearMe’s Cash Network Different?